scarpent/chesser/readme.md

 ## todo

-- bug on #1065: need to be able to promote!
 - fix import for alts -- once moves diverge, don't go back!
   - variation 1204 ➤ 48113084 ➤ 15995372 demonstrates problem 8...e6 has wrong alts because of pseudo-transposition
 - update PWA icon